logo

 What are the regional differences in biometric legislation?

-As we highlighted in our article on data protection outside of the EU, the European Union leads the way when it comes to data protection regulation, and biometric data is no exception.
+As we outlined in our article on data protection outside of the EU, the European Union leads the way when it comes to data protection regulation, and biometric data is no exception.

 Defined by EU data privacy law as “special categories of personal data”, the General Data Protection Regulation (GDPR) establishes that it is forbidden for any company to share the biometric data of EU citizens and long-term residents with third parties without their consent.